JavaScript and Cookies are required to view this site. Please enable both in your browser settings.

 They looked really confused in the video too.
 What did they really expect was going to happen?

-The Following 8 Users Say Thank You to pyromancer555 For This Useful Post:
+8 Users Say Thank You For This Post:

 keefgan, kellyhound, LadyDesdemonna, mmansfield, Paupercool1, shiverpudlian, Stef81, wmbondurant